Greece's lenders warn of "very large" risks to bailout

 Despite the lingering doubts on Greece's commitment and ability to reform, the country's lenders last week agreed to disburse aid to Athens after it bought back its own debt at a fraction of face value, cutting its debt burden.

-The decision to unlock aid - expected to total over 52 billion euros by the end of March - removed the spectre of a Greek bankruptcy and euro zone exit.
+The decision to unlock aid - expected to total over 52 billion euros by the end of March - removed the specter of a Greek bankruptcy and euro zone exit.

 Even so, Moody's ratings agency said only further debt relief from official creditors, such as governments, would put its debt back on sustainable footing.